buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

 The GitHub hook has the following parameters:

 ``secret`` (default `None`)
-    Secret token to use to validate payloads ``strict`` (default `False`)
+    Secret token to use to validate payloads.
+``strict`` (default `False`)
     If the hook must be strict regarding valid payloads.
     If the value is `False` (default), the signature will only be checked if a secret is specified and a signature was supplied with the payload.